 - Expressions of respect to others: interactions with others outside of relationships present opportunities for partners to provide and receive healthy forms of reassurance.
 Conversations with friends, family and professionals allow partners to talk about – and witness each other talk about – what they appreciate about each other and the relationship to others.

 - Gifts: partners may express and remind each other of their affectionate feelings by presenting each other with gifts, either because there is an expectation (such as Christmas or birthday) or as a surprise.
 Gifts can be as simple as the purchase of a partner’s favorite treat at a local grocery store.
-Gary Chapman describes the exchanging of gifts as a “Love Language,” or a healthy form of reassurance.2
+Gary Chapman describes the exchanging of gifts as a “Love Language,” or a healthy form of relationship reassurance.2

-- “Acts of Service”: another of Chapman’s “Love Languages,” this healthy form of reassurance involves performing a task for a partner’s benefit, or the benefit of the couple’s household, without prompting.
+- “Acts of service”: another of Chapman’s “Love Languages,” this healthy form of reassurance involves performing a task for a partner’s benefit, or the benefit of the couple’s household, without prompting.
 Examples of such tasks are volunteering to wash the partner’s dishes, file a partner’s taxes or repair broken items.2

 - Constantly asking if a partner is upset: when a partner asks the other if they are angry or disappointed, it can be helpful to clarify issues in the relationship and initiate a conversation to manage conflict.
 However, when these questions are asked excessively to gain reassurance, it can create an unhealthy dependence on such reassurance that erodes trust and affection.